-The optimum alignment of the device is accomplished when the scan line scans the code bars almost at a right angle (90°).
-All read angles that are possible between the scan line and bar code must be taken account (see figure 6.3).
+The optimum alignment of the device is accomplished when the scan line scans the bar code bars almost at a right angle (90°).
+All reading angles that are possible between the scan line and bar code must be taken account (see figure 6.3).

-- a Azimuth angle (tilt)
+- α Azimuth angle (tilt)

-- b Inclination angle (pitch)
+- Inclination angle (pitch) β

-- g Rotation angle (skew)
+- Angle of rotation (skew) γ

-In order to avoid total reflection, the skew g should be greater than 10 °
+In order to avoid total reflection, the skew $\gamma$ should be greater than 10 $^{\circ}$